-- All staff in food establishments are encouraged to follow the CDC guidance on "Use of Cloth Face Coverings to Help Slow the Spread of COVID-19" and wear non-hospital grade, cloth face coverings. - As staff may be unaware if they have coronavirus, the use of a cloth face covering may prevent the spread of the virus to customers and other staff. - Cloth face coverings are not a substitute for social distancing or proper handwashing. - See SNHD's "Guidance on Cloth Face Coverings in Food Establishments" for information on how to wear, remove and care for cloth face coverings.
+- All people in retail food establishments must follow the CDC recommendation on the "Use of Cloth Face Coverings" and wear non-hospital grade, cloth face coverings.\ - As people may be unaware if they have coronavirus, the use of a cloth face covering may prevent the spread of the virus to customers and staff. - Cloth face coverings are not a substitute for social distancing or proper handwashing. - See the Health District's "Guidance on Cloth Face Coverings in Food Establishments" for information on how to wear, remove and care for cloth face coverings.